Current Projects

 A group of people listening to a speaker in a field, with a truck passing in the background.

-Enhancing Microbial Recuirtment and Persistence in Cover Crop Mixtures for Control of Soilborne Pathogens in Chile Pepper
+Enhancing Microbial Recruitment and Persistence in Cover Crop Mixtures for Control of Soilborne Pathogens in Chile Pepper

 Description: